JasonGao76/students/_posts/Time_Box_Entrees/2024-05-17-ArthurJasonIdeation.md

 ---
 layout: post
+title: Final Project Plan
-title: Arthur and Jason part for the Final Project
+description: Arthur and Jason part for the Final Project
 hide: true
-permalink: /arthurjason
+comments: true
+type: tangibles
+courses: { compsci: {week: 34} }
 ---

 ## Ideation for Arthur and Jason game for the final project